rrousselGit/provider/README.md

 - **DON'T** create your object from variables that can change over the time.

-  In such situation, your object would never be updated when the value changes.
+  In such a situation, your object would never be updated when the value changes.

 ```dart